vuejs/eslint-plugin-vue/docs/rules/no-reserved-keys.md

-# Prevent overwrite reserved keys (no-reserved-keys)
+# disallow overwriting reserved keys (no-reserved-keys)

 This rule prevents to use reserved names from to avoid conflicts and unexpected behavior.